Henriette Jæger: 2024: Olympic and World Indoor finalist

-2025
+2025: World and European Indoor medalist

 She ran under 51 seconds for the 400 metres for first time indoors with a Norwegian indoor record of 50.44 at the Copernicus Cup on 16 February 2025.
-The following weekend, she completed a 200m/400m double at the Norwegian Indoor Championships.
+The following weekend, she completed a 200/400 m double at the Norwegian Indoor Championships.
 On 8 March 2025, she ran 50.45 seconds to win the silver medal in the 400 metres at the 2025 European Athletics Indoor Championships in Apeldoorn.
 She won the bronze medal in the final of the 400 metres at the 2025 World Athletics Indoor Championships in Nanjing, running 50.92 seconds.

 She placed third in the 200 metres at the 2025 Shanghai Diamond League.
-She helped the Norwegian women's 4 x 400 metres relay team set a new national record in finishing fourth overall at the 2025 World Athletics Relays in China.
+She helped the Norwegian women's 4 × 400 metres relay team set a new national record in finishing fourth overall at the 2025 World Athletics Relays in China.
 In June 2025, she ran 49.62 seconds to set a new Norwegian national record for the 400 metres at the 2025 Bislett Games, Oslo.
 Three days later she was runner-up in the 400 metres at the 2025 BAUHAUS-galan event in Stockholm, both part of the 2025 Diamond League.
-On 29 June 2025 she anchored the Norwegian mixed 4x400 metres team to victory to help Norway achieve promotion from the 2025 European Athletics Team Championships Second Division in Maribor.
+On 29 June 2025 she anchored the Norwegian mixed 4 × 400 metres team to victory to help Norway achieve promotion from the 2025 European Athletics Team Championships Second Division in Maribor.
 She ran a championship record of 49.74 seconds to win the gold medal in the 400 metres at the 2025 European Athletics U23 Championships in Bergen in her native Norway.
 She also won the silver medal in the 200 metres at the championships.
 The following month she recorded a Diamond League victory winning in 50.09 seconds over 400 metres at the 2025 Athletissima event in Lausanne in wet conditions.
 She placed third in a national record 49.49 seconds for the 400 metres at the Diamond League Final in Zurich on 28 August.

 Competing at the 2025 World Athletics Championships in Tokyo, she qualified for the final and placed seventh overall in the women's 400 metres.